sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_09.rst

 checking whether that’s consistent with how you’ve interpreted it.
 That’s where the biggest trap lies.

-To give an example of this, consider the following example (`Gelman & Stern, 2006 <../Other/References.html#gleman-2006>`__\ ).
+To give an example of this, consider the following example (:ref:`Gelman & Stern, 2006 <Gelman_2006>`).
 Suppose I’m running my ESP study and I’ve decided to analyse the data separately for the male participants and the female participants.
 Of the male participants, 33 out of 50 guessed the colour of the card correctly.
 This is a significant effect (*p* = 0.03).
 Of the female participants, 29 out of 50 guessed correctly.
 This is not a significant effect (p = 0.32).
 Upon observing this, it is extremely tempting for people to start wondering why there is a difference between males and females in terms of their psychic abilities.
 However, this is wrong.
 If you think about it, we haven’t *actually* run a test that explicitly compares males to females.
 All we have done is compare males to chance (binomial test was significant) and compared females to chance (binomial test was non significant).
 If we want to argue that there is a real difference between the males and the females, we should probably run a test of the null hypothesis that there is no difference!
 We can do that using a different hypothesis test,\ [#]_ but when we do that it turns out that we have no evidence that males and females are significantly different (*p* = 0.54). *Now* do you think that there’s anything fundamentally different between the two groups?
 Of course not.
 What’s happened here is that the data from both groups (male and female) are